-Whether or not individuals within the church faithfully submit to Christ, the church as a whole is in a position of subjection.
-That is the order that exists between Christ and his church.
+Whether or not individuals within the church faithfully submit to Christ, the church as a whole is in a position of subjection to Him.
+That is the order that exists between Christ and His church.
 And that position covers everything.
 There is no area that the church is not subject to Christ’s authority, hence Paul’s appropriate use of everything.
-In drawing on the picture of Christ and his church, I believe that Paul means to teach that wives ought to take a similar position to their husbands as the church has to Christ and that the authority of husbands extends over their wives to the same degree.
+In drawing on the picture of Christ and His church, I believe that Paul means to teach that wives ought to take a similar position to their husbands as the church has to Christ and that the authority of husbands extends over their wives to the same degree.
 Why else would he use that powerful picture?

-I could present my opinion about what it means to submit in everything solely from the relationship of Christ and his church, but let’s take a look at the second relationship mentioned above first.
-I believe it’s relevant to the discussion.
+I could present my opinion about what it means to submit in everything solely from the relationship of Christ and His church, but let’s take a look at the second relationship mentioned above first.
 Ephesians 5:22 says, “Wives, be subject to your own husbands, as to the Lord.”
 This verse speaks of the relationship between a wife and Jesus, and gives us another indication of what it means to submit in everything.
 Verse 22 says we are to be subject to our husbands as to the Lord.
 (Subject is not in the Greek, but the sense is taken from the context.)
 The “as to the Lord” is key.
 It highlights that a wife’s submission to her husband flows out of her submission to Jesus.
-If he wasn’t her Lord, the one who is her absolute authority, these words would have no meaning.
+If He wasn’t her Lord, the one who is her absolute authority, these words would have no meaning.
 Hopefully, her submission to Jesus is joyfully and respectfully given.
 And just like the church, wives, being part of the church, are subject to Christ in everything.
 Again, we may not always walk in that subjection, but it is what we are called to.
 He is our Lord.
-He calls us to obey his commandments.
+He calls us to obey His commandments.
 His authority over our lives is comprehensive.
-There is no area of our life he can’t govern.
-This reality informs our submission to our husbands; because, if we’re going to submit to our husbands as to the Lord, then it should look something like that.
+There is no area of our life He can’t govern.
+This reality informs our submission to our husbands because if we’re going to submit to our husbands as to the Lord, then it should look something like that.
 It should never be exactly the same; however, because Jesus has absolute authority.

 Comprehensive submission to Christ makes sense.
 He’s God.
 He’s perfect.
 Being ready to comprehensively submit to our husbands?
 That’s harder for us to accept.
 They’re sinful human beings.
 I get that.
 For a long time I didn’t even pursue it.
 Submission in my mind only involved really big decisions.
 My submission was only sometimes submission.
 Medium and small, every day matters were not under the umbrella of my husband’s leadership.
 It wasn’t until I got in touch with the word everything and really thought about how the church is subject to Christ that I began to align myself fully under my husband’s leadership and with God’s will.
 I have come to see how important understanding those things are if one desires to enter into biblical submission.
 Leaving them out weakens the system of headship and submission.